cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 Input/output files:
   input                  Schematic definition file to be compiled into a binary msch file.
-  -o, --output [OUTPUT]  Output file to receive the resulting binary Mindustry schematic file (.msch).
+  -o, --output [OUTPUT]  output file to receive the resulting binary Mindustry schematic file (.msch).
   --output-directory OUTPUT-DIRECTORY
                          specifies the directory where the output files will be placed -l, --log [LOG]        output file to receive compiler messages; uses stdout/stderr when not specified